How To Make Skillet Fried Salmon Patties (with Canned Salmon)

-I grew up eating (and loving) these skillet fish cakes made from canned salmon, which are super easy and inexpensive to make and a treat to eat.
+I grew up eating (and loving) these skillet salmon patties, which are super easy and inexpensive to make and a treat to eat.

 A delicious dinner can sometimes start with a can.
 In this case, canned salmon is turned into delicious golden, fish cakes that are loaded with Omega-3 fatty acids.
 Fish cakes are sometimes made with cod, but salmon is the best way to sneak healthy fats into kids’ diets.
 I grew up eating the fish cakes made with this recipe; I LOVED them.
 My mom would always serve these with boxed Mac & Cheese.